Center for Student Life and Leadership Development

 Information concerning any aspect of student government, student activities or clubs may be obtained in the Center.
 This office also provides these groups with duplicating and publicity services.

 The Center maintains current referral listings of services available through the College and community agencies.
-The Center assists students through referrals to the campus Health Center, Personal Counseling & Wellness Services, Child Development Center, and community agencies for such services as legal assistance, family planning, and women’s services.
+The Center assists students through referrals to the campus Health Services, Personal Counseling & Wellness Services, Child Development Center, and community agencies for such services as legal assistance, family planning, and women’s services.

 All signs, flyers, or similar materials must follow campus policies and instructions regarding campus postings.
 Copies of these regulations are available in the Center.